 Series B in 2019

-AlloVir is a clinical-stage cell therapy company based in Cambridge, Massachusetts, specializing in the research and development of allogeneic, off-the-shelf multi-virus specific T cell (VST) therapies aimed at preventing and treating serious viral-associated diseases.
-Its lead product, Viralym-M, targets multiple viruses, including BK virus, cytomegalovirus, adenovirus, Epstein-Barr virus, and human herpesvirus 6.
-The company's pipeline includes several candidates in various stages of development, such as ALVR106 for respiratory syncytial virus and influenza, ALVR109 for SARS-CoV-2 and COVID-19, ALVR107 for hepatitis B, and ALVR108 for human herpesvirus-8.
-AlloVir was founded in 2013 and was formerly known as ViraCyte, Inc. The company is committed to addressing the urgent medical needs of patients with limited treatment options for viral diseases through its proprietary VST therapy platform.
+AlloVir, Inc. is a clinical-stage cell therapy company based in Cambridge, Massachusetts, specializing in the research and development of allogeneic, off-the-shelf multi-virus specific T cell (VST) therapies aimed at preventing and treating serious viral-associated diseases.
+The company's lead product, Viralym-M, targets multiple viruses including BK virus, cytomegalovirus, adenovirus, Epstein-Barr virus, and human herpesvirus 6.
+Additionally, AlloVir is advancing several product candidates through preclinical and clinical stages, such as ALVR106 for respiratory syncytial virus and influenza, ALVR109 for SARS-CoV-2, ALVR107 for hepatitis B, and ALVR108 for human herpesvirus-8.
+The company, originally founded in 2013 as ViraCyte, Inc., rebranded to AlloVir in May 2019 and is committed to addressing the urgent medical needs of patients with limited treatment options for viral diseases.

 Schrödinger